 The occupants, so cool and elegant when they had glided past us, now looked flustered and one of them was shouting into a mobile phone.
 We waved slightly guiltily as we strode past.

 The last stretch of the canal into the town was as straight as a ruler.
 The chimney-stacks that we had seen from afar turned out to be a big modern cement factory which used material brought down from the hillside opposite.
 From a distance it looked like a crashed jumbo jet, fifty times normal size.

 Beyond the cement factory rose the ridge up which the next part of our walk would take us.
 It was a fearsome sight – brown and barren, shimmering in the heat haze.
 There was none of the exuberant greenery of summertime in France; indeed it looked more like outback Australia.
 Our hearts sank.

-Having negotiated a huge new roundabout (that we could have avoided if we had stayed on the towpath), we entered the town over a blue-painted steel bridge.
-It was a lively and picturesque scene, with pleasure boats moored six abreast along the canal next to a solid rows of shops.
+Having negotiated a huge new roundabout, we entered the town over a blue-painted steel bridge.
+It was a lively and picturesque scene, with pleasure boats moored six abreast along the canal next to a solid row of shops.
 Further along were the storage tanks and gantries of the real port, where ocean-going freighters were loaded.

 Our first aim was to find a bar and it was not as easy as we expected, but we discovered one in the street behind the quay and settled down at an outside table looking onto a square.

 The midday sun was now merciless and the café umbrella was not quite adequate against it, so we moved to another table under the dense shade of the building.

 In doing so I left my camera behind, but the next occupants of the table, a couple of Dutch cyclists, found it and guessed that it belonged to us.

 When she held it up questioningly, I thought she was asking me to photograph them, so I took it and started to compose the shot.
 Confusion reigned until I realised that it was my camera that I was holding.